 Ms. Shaw has served on our board since November 2018 and is a member of the Compensation & Human Resources Committee and the Nominating & Governance Committee.
-Ms. Shaw is the Chief Executive Officer of Kite, a Gilead company specializing in the development of cancer immunotherapies, a position she has held since August 2019.
+Most recently, Ms. Shaw served as the Chief Executive Officer of Kite, a Gilead company specializing in the development of cancer immunotherapies from August 2019 to March 2023.
 From April 2017 to August 2019, Ms. Shaw served as Senior Vice President of Eli Lilly Company, a global healthcare company, and President of Lilly Bio-Medicines, the business within Eli Lilly Company that comprises neuroscience and immunology.
 From 2014 to 2016, Ms. Shaw served as U.S. country head and President of Novartis Pharmaceutical Corporation, a global healthcare company, and from 2010 to 2014 as North American region head of Novartis Oncology.
 Prior to 2010, Ms. Shaw held several leadership positions at Johnson & Johnson, Inc. Ms. Shaw also serves as an executive board member of the Biotechnology Innovation Organization and is the co-founder of the More Moments More Memories Foundation to assist people with cancer and their caregivers.
 Ms. Shaw holds a B.B.A. in Marketing from Iowa State University and an M.B.A. from the University of Wisconsin.

-Ms. Shaw's extensive senior leadership experience within the healthcare industry and service as a Board Member of a large biotechnology trade organization, along with her independence, make her a valuable member of our Board
+Ms. Shaw's extensive senior leadership experience within the healthcare industry and service as a board member of a large biotechnology trade organization, along with her independence, make her a valuable member of our